-Rachael states that your decision between a tuxedo and a suit should encompass other details about your wedding as well, including the time of day you’re getting married and your venue.
-While wearing a suit to the wedding can make the groom harder to single out in the crowds (unless the girl in the big while dress is by his side), Rachael explains that there are times when wearing a suit is simply more appropriate.
+Your decision between a tuxedo and a suit should encompass other details about your wedding as well, including the time of day you’re getting married and your venue.
+While wearing a suit to the wedding can make the groom harder to single out in the crowds (unless the girl in the big white dress is by his side), there are times when wearing a suit is simply more appropriate.
 Chat with your local formalwear professional for his or her opinion on the matter.

 3. What is the price difference between a tuxedo and a suit?

 Not surprisingly, this varies depending on whom you’re asking, although you’re very likely to find competitive rates between local providers.
 At retail, of course, a tuxedo is more expensive than a suit.
 When considering rental costs, however, which is definitely a more popular option at this time, you’ll likely find that tuxedo rentals start at a lower price point than suits.